Trader Joe’s ATLANTIC SALMON WITH LEMON HERB BUTTER

 Trader Joe’s ATLANTIC SALMON FILLETS (frozen)

-COOKING : I tried the quick brine technique of giving the defrosted salmon fillets a 30 minute soak in brine and I liked the results (see link below for full info at The Kitchn)
+I like pan frying and broiling the best.
+Brining?
+I tried the quick brine technique of giving the defrosted salmon fillets a 30 minute soak in a brine.
+I liked the results (see link below for full info at The Kitchn)

 https://www.thekitchn.com/best-salmon-cooking-method-skills-showdown-23004976

 After drying off the salmon, I gave it seasoning on both sides with a nice sprinkle of AJIKA which will give great color as well as flavor (in my case as it was brined, I added no more salt).
 I cooked the fillets using the pan fry method in a cast iron pan (or use a non stick pan) in a mix of oil and butter for about 5 minutes on the skin side first till the skin looked crispy.
 Flipped them, then cooked about 2 minutes on the second side which needs less time than the first.
 Personally I hate overcooked fish.
-Don’t overcook it.
 Cook fish just till it’s no longer translucent and flakes easily with a fork.
 You can always put it back for 30 seconds if it needs it.
+You don’t want to dry it out especially as farmed salmon has less fat.

 (note: price has increased)

-Don’t feel like cooking but want some good salmon?
-Check out Trader Joe’s new product, LIGHTLY SMOKED SALMON .
-Gourmet quality.
+Don’t feel like cooking but want to eat salmon?
+Check out Trader Joe’s LIGHTLY SMOKED SALMON .
+Gourmet quality hunk of salmon, just open the can.
+Probably the best salmon you ever got canned.

 TJ’s (fresh) SALMON BURGERS